Clinical Pipeline

 Our current clinical studies are designed to further evaluate safety and efficacy.
 Since many of these drug candidates come to us with well characterized efficacy and safety data, we avoid much of the lengthy process of preclinical R&D studies and advance to meaningful data readouts more quickly.

-Edesa Pipeline Graphic
+Edesa Clinical Pipeline Bar Graph

 Dermatological Diseases